Unknownist/Amazon-Clone/README.md

 ## 🚀 Getting Started

-You can view the Amazon Clone by cloning this repository or accessing the live demo.
+You can view the Amazon Clone by cloning this repository.

 ### 🔧 Local Setup